Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Check over returns to make sure all appropriate returns are shown.
 1. Return to **Index Page** of Fat Raccoon.
 1. Scroll to bottom of page where **Random Recipe** is located.
-1. Click on chef's name **Fat_Raccoon** under the recipe's name
+1. Click on chef's name **Fat_Raccoon** under the recipe's name.
 1. Check over returns to make sure all appropriate returns are shown.
 1. Return to **Index Page** of Fat Raccoon.
 1. Scroll to bottom of page where **Random Recipe** is located.
 1. Click on **Fat_Raccoon** on the sticky note with the chef's bio.
 1. Check over returns to make sure all appropriate returns are shown.
-1. Select any recipe from **Fat_Raccoon**
+1. Select any recipe from **Fat_Raccoon** and go to its recipe page.
-1. Under the avatar image click the name **Fat_Raccoon**
+1. Under the avatar image click the name **Fat_Raccoon**.
 1. Check over returns to make sure all appropriate returns are shown.
+1. Return to **Index Page** of Fat Raccoon.
+1. Scroll to bottom of page where **Random Recipe** is located.
+1. Click on **Browse Fat_Raccoon Recipes** button.
+1. Check over returns to make sure all appropriate returns are shown.

 #### Document Result(s):
-1. Documentation of any link that does not appropriately link to all of **Fat_Raccoon**'s recipes
+1. Documentation of any link that does not appropriately link to all of **Fat_Raccoon**'s recipes, (including where the link was located).
-1. Documentation of recipe name, screen resolution, device, and page any time content has bad UX.
+1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
-1. Documentation of recipe name, screen resolution, device and page anytime there is an incorrect box shadow.
+1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.

 ### Testing Browse Button for Lazy Favorites Recipes